-And, the solution of the Bessel differential equation with n equal to 0, which is the solution for our w tilde, where J0 and y0, they are known as the 0^{th} order Bessel function of the first and second kind, respectively.
-Now, if you look at these Bessel functions of 0^{th} order, then you will find that this second kind has a logarithmic singularity at s equal to zero.
-So, if I make an approximate plot of J0, so at s equal to zero, y is in minus infinity.
+And the solution of the Bessel differential equation with n equal to 0, which is the solution for our W Tilde, where J 0 and Y 0, they are known as 0th order Bessel function of the first and second kinds respectively.
+Now, if you look at these Bessel functions of 0th order, then you will find that this second kind has a logarithmic singularity at 's' equal to 0.
+So, if I make an approximate plot of J 0, so at 's' equal to 0, y is - infinity.

 So, this will violate this condition, this boundary condition, which is the boundary condition at the free end.
-So, finiteness of the solution at the free end forces us to select E as zero.
-So, E must be zero.
-So, therefore, which can be written, so, I can write down, write this down in terms of my original variable x.
+So finiteness of the solution at the free end forces us to select E as 0, so E must be 0.
+So therefore which can be written, so I can write this down in terms of my original variable x, but before I do that, let me look at the boundary conditions, so we know that, so this implies this must be zero.

-But, before I do that, let me look at the boundary conditions.
-So, we know that, so this implies this must be zero.
-Now, you can see from this figure, there are finite number of points, but infinitely many; there are discrete points, but infinitely many, at which this function J0 is zero.
-So, these countably infinitely many solutions of this will give us the natural the natural frequency of the system.

-And, if I represent this by, something like Gamma k, then this Gamma 1 is approximately 2.4048, Gamma 2 is 5.5201, Gamma 3 is 8.6537 and like this you can find out the values and here from the these values of Gamma k.
-Therefore, you can find out say for example, you can easily write omega1 as 1.2024 under root l over g.
+Now you can see from this figure there are discrete points but infinitely many at which this function J 0 is 0.
+So these countably infinitely many solutions of this, will give us the natural frequency of the system and if I represent this by something like Gamma k, then this Gamma 1 is approximately 2.4048, Gamma 2 is 5.5201, Gamma 3 is 8.6537 and like this you can find out the values and from here, from these values of Gamma k therefore you can find out say for example we can easily write Omega 1 as 1.2024 under root l over g.

 So, you can see that compared to a mathematical pendulum, this is 1.2 times higher.